 8 of the best Wilsons Promontory Walks for the Nature Lover

-Recently I explored more of Melbourne and its surroundings and did some of the Wilson Promontory Walks in Victoria, which is my favourite place for hiking trails and nature walks on the mainland.
+I recently explored Melbourne and its surroundings and did some of the Wilson Promontory Walks in Victoria, my favourite place for hiking trails and nature walks on the mainland.
 Wilsons Prom is only 220 km and a relaxed 3 hours drive from the CBD.

 My picks for the best Wilsons Promontory Walks

-Here are my picks for the best walks in the Wilsons Promontory National Park for your trip planning.
+Here are my picks for the best Wilsons Promontory National Park walks for your trip planning.
 You can also get an overview of all trails from this Wilsons Prom Map.

 Loo-Errn Boardwalk Track along the Tidal River

-Ideal as morning or sunset walk for spotting wombats and the many Australian native birds.
-You can extend the boardwalk to Norman Bay Beach, the largest and sheltered beach, popular with holidaymakers and families with kids who can safely play on this beautiful sandy beach.
+It is ideal for a morning or sunset walk to spot wombats and the many Australian native birds.
+You can extend the boardwalk to Norman Bay Beach, the largest and most sheltered beach, popular with holidaymakers and families with kids who can safely play on this beautiful sandy beach.

 Squeaky Beach Walk to Picnic Beach